tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 * Access to the cloud environment and resources configured in Lab 2

-## Task 1: Understand Concepts Related to Management Agent Installation on non-OCI hosts
+## Task 1: Understand concepts related to Management Agent installation on non-OCI hosts

 Before the set up of the Management Agent, it is important to understand the concepts behind the Java Management Service: